Nightmare Alley (novel): Plot

 Stan keeps Grindle hooked by promising to reunite him with his deceased college sweetheart Dorrie, who died in a botched back-alley abortion Grindle convinced her to seek.
 A reluctant Molly plays "Dorrie" in a series of sessions but eventually breaks character, destroying the illusion.
 In a rage Stan punches Molly and Grindle and flees the scene.
 At Lilith's suggestion he decides to go into hiding with Grindle's money but later discovers that Lilith has stolen a majority of it by replacing the five-hundred-dollar bills with singles.
 When he confronts her, she tells him that he is deluded and attempts to have him committed to a mental institution, and he narrowly escapes.
 He flees and resorts to performing as a mentalist at increasingly shoddy venues, trying to evade the men he falsely believes Grindle is sending after him.
 During this time, Molly takes up with a gambler reminiscent of her father, and gives birth to a son.
 Eventually Stan becomes a hobo, staying afloat by giving Tarot readings and selling horoscopes, but ends up murdering a police officer who attacks him while he sells his merchandise.
 A final reconnection with Zeena provides him an opportunity to again make living in the carnival, but he breaks completely and descends into alcoholism and depression when he discovers through a newspaper article that Lilith has wed Grindle.

 His life in shambles, a drunk Stan finds a carnival owner and asks to join the sideshow as a palm reader.
 The owner gives Stan some whiskey but refuses his proposal, saying the show is full.
 But as Stan begins to stumble out, the owner changes his tune and invites Stan back in with a job offer: "Of course, it's only temporary – just until we get a real geek."

 Reception

-In a 2010 review, the Pulitzer Prize–winning book critic Michael Dirda proclaimed, "I was utterly unprepared for its raw, Dostoevskian power...
+In a 2010 review, American critic Michael Dirda proclaimed, "I was utterly unprepared for its raw, Dostoevskian power...
 It's not often that a novel leaves a weathered and jaded reviewer like myself utterly flattened, but this one did....it's more than just a steamy noir classic.
 As a portrait of the human condition, Nightmare Alley is a creepy, all-too-harrowing masterpiece."

 Author and creative writing professor Dwight V. Swain described the conclusion of Nightmare Alley as an exemplar of a novel with an unhappy ending that was nonetheless a "fitting ending," where the protagonist brought misfortune on himself.